 Allow me to share with you some important points regarding this passage from Matthew Henry’s Commentary:

-Our prayer motivator devotional today is titled “PRAYERLESSNESS IN THE PULPIT” part 6 from the book, “The Weapon of Prayer” by E.M.
+Our prayer motivator devotional today is titled “PRAYER TAKES IN THE WHOLE MAN” part 3 from the book, “Essentials of Prayer” by E.M.
 Bounds.

 Now, friend, it is time for us to pray…